SC Odesa

-SC Odesa is a former Ukrainian football team that appeared in 1992 following the reorganization of the Soviet SKA Odesa.
+SC Odesa is a Ukrainian former football team that appeared in 1992 following the reorganization of the Soviet SKA Odesa.
 The new city municipal team was located in Odesa, Ukraine and previously at one point was part of the Soviet Army sport system.

 Brief history

 The club was founded as a sport society of various disciplines in 1944.
 It began its legacy in the Soviet sport competitions under the name of ODO (Okruzhnoy Dom Offitserov), which meant Regional Officers' Club in Russian.
 There were many similar Army clubs in various cities across the whole USSR, with the central one being in Moscow.
 Since 1957 all of them changed names to SKVO (Sport Club of Military District), the club became SKVO Odesa.
 In 1960 it became SKA (Sport Club of the Army) for all Army clubs except the Moscow one, which became CSKA (the Central Sport Club of the Army).
 In 1970s it represented the city of Tiraspol in Moldavian SSR, after Tiraspol's team Dnestr Tiraspol was disbanded in 1971.
 The Odesa sport club was primarily sponsored by the Odesa Military District.